TankTopTV/tanktop-api/docs/index.md

 # Tank Top TV API

 Welcome to the Tank Top TV APIs.
-These are free to use for non-commercial use, but please get in touch with us at <hello@tanktop.tv> if you'd like to use them for commercial purposes.
+These are free to use for non-commercial use within reasonable usage limits, but please get in touch with us at <hello@tanktop.tv> if you'd like to use them for commercial purposes.

 You will need an API key.
 Contact <hello@tanktop.tv> for details.